cloudify-cosmo/docs.getcloudify.org/content/plugins/diamond.md

 Note that handlers are configured as part of the `global config`.

-{{% gsNote %}}
+{{% gsNote title="Note" %}}
-Not all the required dependencies for Diamond's wide range of collectors, handlers and extensibility possibilities might be built into your instance.
-For example, if you try to use the `MongoDBCollector` collector, which imports the [pymongo](http://api.mongodb.org/python/current/) module internally, the call will fail unless you have installed `pymongo`.
-This is because `pymongo` is not a part of the Python standard library.
+Not all the required dependencies for Diamond's wide range of collectors, handlers and extensibility possibilities are part of the Python standard library, so might not be built into your instance.
+For example, if you try to use the `MongoDBCollector` collector, which imports the [pymongo](http://api.mongodb.org/python/current/) module internally, the call will fail unless you have installed `pymongo`because `pymongo` is not a part of the Python standard library.
 See the [nodecellar example](https://github.com/cloudify-cosmo/cloudify-nodecellar-example) for more information.
 {{% /gsNote %}}